-Many women who struggle with an addiction to drugs or alcohol don’t get the help they need because they simply cannot check themselves into an inpatient facility for a month or more.
+Many women who struggle with an addiction to drugs or alcohol don’t get the help they need because they cannot check themselves into an inpatient facility for a month or more.
 Life won’t allow it.
-While addiction can wreak havoc on a woman’s life; she still may have a family to raise, a job to keep, or aging parents to take care of.
+While addiction can wreak havoc on a woman’s life, she still may have a family to raise, a job to keep, or aging parents to take care of.
 For more information about our intensive outpatient program, please contact Women’s Recovery today at 833.754.0554.

-Inpatient treatment can be a very positive and beneficial experience – and often a necessary one – but it can also create an incredible disruption to a woman’s life.
+Inpatient treatment can be a very positive and beneficial experience and often a necessary one.
+However, it can also create an incredible disruption to a woman’s life.
 Knowing this, women often avoid getting addiction rehabilitation even though they need it.
 They want to get help, but they can’t just abandon their life and responsibilities to do so.

 If you are a mom raising kids or a woman who works a full-time job, we want you to know that you have options if you want to get help for an addiction to drugs or alcohol.
-You don’t have to check yourself into a round-the-clock rehabilitation facility to recover from alcoholism or drug addiction.
-An Intensive Outpatient Program (IOP) could be the perfect solution for treating your substance abuse problem.
+You don’t have to check yourself into an around-the-clock rehabilitation facility to recover from alcoholism or drug addiction.
+An intensive outpatient program (IOP) could be the perfect solution for treating your substance abuse problem.
 It will allow you to keep your job, continue on with your mommy duties, and find freedom from the bondage of addiction.

 How IOP Can Benefit Moms and Working Women